 Another challenge was that the hemp oil on the wood window/door frames seeped into the plaster slightly even though the wood had been oiled months before, was oiled before it was nailed to the wall, and seemed totally dry at the time we plastered.
 It is not a huge deal but I imagine if we had not waited so long for the oil to dry it would have been a much bigger problem.

-Alex plastered my kitchen (pictured on left) and burnished the plaster, which smoothed it a little, but did not make a huge difference.
+Alex plastered my kitchen (pictured below) and burnished the plaster, which smoothed it a little, but did not make a huge difference.

 Sealing Clay Plaster: My Results from Testing VOC-Free Sealers

-This has been holding up fairly well over the last couple years but when oil splashes onto it aroun the stove it does not wipe off easily.
-It is not the ideal backspash.
+This has been holding up fairly well over the last couple of years but when oil splashes onto it around the stove it does not wipe off easily.
+It is not the ideal backsplash but it works well enough if you are careful.